 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the Company can utilize these benefits.

+(an exploration stage company)

-NOTES TO THE FINANCIAL STATEMENTS YEARS ENDED NOVEMBER 30, 2015 (Expressed in Canadian Dollars)
+NOTES TO THE FINANCIAL STATEMENTS

+YEARS ENDED NOVEMBER 30, 2016 AND 2015

+(Expressed in Canadian Dollars)

 12. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT